As usual, I always begin by thinking whenever I see failure in road

 pavement in any category of roads.
 Our Primary National Highways are wide

-enough to provide camber on both sides and so is likely with the Secondary
+enough to provide camber on both sides, and so are likely the Secondary

 our standards say that the camber should be on both sides.
 The standard

-unnecessary considering the different nature of soil conditions on downhill slope.
+unnecessary considering the different nature of soil conditions on downhill slopes.

-And why our walls repeatedly fail on the same location?
+And why do our walls repeatedly fail in the same location?

 Or do we need to revise?